Learn How to Become a Private Detective through Training and Certification in Pennsylvania

 Private Investigator Salary Information for Pennsylvania*

-According to the Bureau of Labor Statistics, as of May 2023, private investigators in Pennsylvania earned an annual average salary of $60,550.
-And if your investigative skills, eye for detail, and nose for the truth secure you a solid client list and plenty of referrals, you’ll likely end up among the top 10% of these pros and earn an average annual salary of $91,520 or more.
+According to the Bureau of Labor Statistics (BLS), as of May 2023, private investigators in Pennsylvania earn an annual average salary of $60,550.
+And if your investigative skills, eye for detail, and nose for the truth secure you a solid client list and plenty of referrals, you’ll likely end up among the top 10% of these pros with a salary that starts at $91,520.

 Like most states, Pennsylvania requires a license to work as a private investigator.
 But work as a PI here and you’ll need to earn a license at the county level.
 You’ll also need to be at least 25 and have at least three years of employment experience as an employee of a detective agency or as a law enforcement professional at a rank higher than a patrol officer.

-Private Investigator Salaries in Allentown, Pittsburgh, Harrisburg, and Philadelphia
+Private Investigator Salaries in Allentown, Harrisburg, Philadelphia, Pittsburgh, Reading, and Scranton